Continental Subdivisions

 Central America

-A region known for tropical rainforests and pristine beaches, a cuisine rich in corn, beans, and tropical fruits, ancient Mayan ruins and history, and the Panama Canal.
+A region known for tropical rainforests and pristine beaches, a cuisine rich in corn, beans, and tropical fruits, ancient Mayan ruins and the Panama Canal.

 The Caribbean